rqlite/rqlite/DOC/DATA_API.md

 The behaviour of rqlite if you explicitly issue `BEGIN`, `COMMIT`, `ROLLBACK`, `SAVEPOINT`, and `RELEASE` to control your own transactions is **not defined**.
 This is because the behavior of a cluster if it fails while such a manually-controlled transaction is not yet defined.
 It is important to control transactions only through the query parameters shown above.

 ## Handling Errors
-If an error occurs while processing a statement, it will be marked as such in the response.
+If an error occurs while processing a statement, it will be indicated via the presence of an `error` key in the JSON response.
 For example:

 ```bash
 curl -XPOST 'localhost:4001/db/execute?pretty&timings' -H "Content-Type: application/json" -d "[